 Whether in schools, clinics, or hospital settings, clients of all ages need speech and language services, creating a high demand for newly prepared speech and language pathologists.
 School systems utilize these professionals for childhood developmental challenges while clinics, hospitals, and rehabilitation settings employ speech and language pathologists to work with those with strokes, head injuries, and other conditions.
-Trinity’s three-year program will provide you with the initial preparation for an eventual career in speech and language pathology; then, you transfer elsewhere for the fourth year of study but receive a Trinity degree upon successful completion of your fourth year.
+Trinity’s program will provide you with the initial preparation for an eventual career in speech and language pathology.
 Because master’s level preparation is needed for practice, you should seek a master’s program after completing your bachelor’s degree.

 To serve effectively, future speech and language pathologists need the passion, knowledge, and skills for diagnosing and treating clients with a range of conditions.
 While knowledge and skills are taught in the classroom and field experiences, the passion is rooted in faith.
 As a Trinity student, you will integrate your beliefs about God and about humankind created in His image as you begin coursework and initial field experiences while a student here.